-The Making of Aitolia beyond the Ethnos Borders: Some Reflections Revolving around the tele of Stratos and Lokris
+The Making of Aitolia beyond the Ethnos Borders: some reflections revolving around the tele of Stratos and Lokris

 Despite the many recent studies on the Aitolian federation, there are still unresolved aspects and points of debate concerning its organizational structure.
 Unlike the well-documented Boeotian koinon described by the Oxyrhynchus Historian, the Aitolian koinon lacks a comparable general description of its federal institutions.
 In particular, there is no definitive consensus on whether the tele of Lokris and Stratos were part of a comprehensive district system covering the whole of ‘Greater Aitolia’, or whether they were locally created structures for the administration and integration of border territories.